travis-ci/docs-travis-ci-com/user/uploading-artifacts.md

 ### Travis CI Artifact Uploader
 For more complicated artifact uploads, you can use the [Artifact Uploader Tool](https://github.com/travis-ci/artifacts) which is installed on your build VM by default.

+### Build Config Reference

+Have a look at the [Artifacts](https://config.travis-ci.com/ref/job/addons/artifacts) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).